Ernst August von Hannover (born 1954): Ancestry and heritage

-The title of Prince of Great Britain and Ireland was recognised ad personam for Ernst August's father and his father's siblings by George V of the United Kingdom on 17 June 1914.
 The hereditary Dukedom of Cumberland and Teviotdale and the Earldom of Armagh, borne in 1917 by his paternal great-grandfather, were suspended under the Titles Deprivation Act 1917.
 However, the title Royal Prince of Great Britain and Ireland had been entered into the family's German passports, together with the German titles, in 1914.
-After the German Revolution of 1918–19, with the abolition of the privileges of nobility, titles officially became parts of the last name.
+After the German Revolution of 1918–19, with the abolition of the privileges of nobility, such titles survived only as part of the legal surname.
 The result is that the British princely title is still part of the family's last name in their German passports, while it is no longer mentioned in their British documents.
 Ernst August continues to claim the style, "Royal Prince of Great Britain and Ireland".

-However, in addition to being a German, Ernst August also has British citizenship since his father had successfully claimed it under the Sophia Naturalization Act 1705 (in the case of Attorney-General v.
-Prince Ernest Augustus of Hanover).
-Since foreign royal titles can't be entered into a British passport, his father ended up being named Ernest Augustus Guelph, with the addition of His Royal Highness.
+Ernst August also holds British citizenship.
+His father was recognised as a British subject under the Sophia Naturalization Act 1705 in the House of Lords case Attorney-General v.
+Prince Ernest Augustus of Hanover.
+Because foreign royal titles cannot appear in a British passport, his father was registered as Ernest Augustus Guelph, with the style His Royal Highness.
 His children, including Ernst August, inherited British nationality under this name.

-Family
+Marriage and family

+First marriage

-By a 24 August 1981 declaration issued by his father as the Head of House, pursuant to Chapter 3, §§ 3 and 5 of the House laws of 1836, Ernst August was authorised to marry dynastically, and did firstly marry, civilly in Pattensen on 28 August 1981 and religiously on 30 August 1981, Chantal Hochuli (born 2 June 1955 in Zürich), the daughter and heiress of a Swiss German architect and real estate developer, Johann Gustav "Hans" Hochuli (14 March 1912 in Switzerland – ?), and his German wife Rosmarie Lembeck (8 April 1921, in Essen, Rhine, Prussia, Germany – 12 December 2011).
+By a 24 August 1981 declaration issued by his father as the Head of House, pursuant to Chapter 3, §§ 3 and 5 of the House laws of 1836, Ernst August was authorised to marry dynastically, and first married Chantal Hochuli (born 2 June 1955 in Zürich), civilly in Pattensen on 28 August 1981 and religiously on 30 August 1981.
+Hochuli was the daughter and heiress of a Swiss German architect and property developer, Johann Gustav "Hans" Hochuli (14 March 1912 in Switzerland – ?), and his German wife Rosmarie Lembeck (8 April 1921, in Essen, Rhine, Prussia, Germany – 12 December 2011).
 They have two sons, Prince Ernst August (born 19 July 1983) and Prince Christian (born 1 June 1985).
 Ernst August and Chantal Hochuli divorced in London on 23 October 1997.

 In 1988, Ernst August unsuccessfully claimed custody of his infant nephew Otto Heinrich, son of his younger brother, Prince Ludwig Rudolph of Hanover.
 The infant's mother, Countess Isabella von Thurn und Valsássina-Como-Vercelli, died of a cocaine overdose on 28 November 1988.
 Ludwig Rudolph placed a call to his brother in London, imploring him to take care of the couple's 10-month-old son, and shortly afterwards died by suicide.
 Custody of Otto Heinrich was eventually awarded, contrary to the expressed wishes of Ludwig Rudolph as the surviving parent and Ernst August's legal efforts, to the child's maternal grandparents, Count Ariprand (1925–1996) and Countess Maria von Thurn und Valsassina-Como-Vercelli (born 1929), to be raised at their family seat, Bleiburg Castle in southern Austria.